-In addition to the plans identified via the survey conducted for this project, Hazard Mitigation Plans for the communities of the Trinity Regional Flood Planning Area also served as an important source of information about future actions to promotes flood mitigation.
-Table 1.15 lists the types of flood mitigation projects and numbers of each subcategory type identified in the current Hazard Mitigation Plans in the Trinity Flood Planning Region.
-Chapter 4 includes more information on specific projects identified in the Hazard Mitigation Plans.
+In addition to the plans identified via the survey conducted for this project, HMPs for the communities of the Trinity Region also served as an important source of information about future actions to promotes flood mitigation.
+Table 1.15 lists the types of FMPs and numbers of each subcategory type identified in the current HMPs in the Trinity Region.
+Chapter 4 includes more information on specific projects identified in the HMPs.